zero9178/Mbed-Support-for-CLion/README.md

  add its location in the PATH and specify `-GNinja` in the CMake options in the Settings under `Build, Execution, Deployment -> CMake`.
 Using Ninja instead of make leads to faster compile times for both incremental and full builds.
-* Enable Repository caching: Simply enter `mbed cache on` to enable Repository caching.
+* Enable Repository caching: Simply enter `mbed cache on` in a terminal to enable Repository caching.
 The mbed-cli will then cache downloads of repositories and reuse them when possible.
 This allows for faster project creation as well as creating new projects without an internet connection.

 ## Known Issues/TODOs
 * When working on Windows, and the base path of the project has too many characters the project may not compile.